We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Overview

-Initially launching as a credit card company, Discover was created by Sears in 1985.
-Since then, the company has branched out into a fully-fledged financial institution and is one of the biggest financial brands in America.
-Discover provides online banking services, personal loans, student loans, and mortgages, all alongside its famous Diners Club credit card offering.
+Discover was created by Sears in 1985 as a credit card company.
+Since then, it has branched out into a fully-fledged financial institution and is one of the biggest financial brands in America.
+Discover provides credit cards, online banking services, personal loans, student loans, and home loans.

 Currently based in Riverwoods, Illinois, Discover has more than 50 million customers in the US and over 17,000 employees.
 The financial powerhouse offers all the benefits of a full-service bank with an excellent online presence and top-quality customer service.